 - Most recent educational agency or institution attended

 - Sports activity participation, showing weight/height of members of athletic teams

 - Participation in officially recognized activities

-If Northeastern currently has permission to release data and you do not want the university to disclose directory information without your prior written consent, you must notify the university by coming to the Office of the Registrar, 271 Huntington Avenue.
+If Northeastern currently has permission to release data and you do not want the university to disclose directory information without your prior written consent, you must notify the university.
+Instructions are available at the Office of the University Registrar.

 Notification of Rights under FERPA

 FERPA affords students certain rights with respect to their education records.
 These rights are:

 - The right to inspect and review the student’s education records within 45 days of the day the university receives a request for access.
 Students should submit to the registrar, dean, or head of the academic department (or appropriate official) written requests that identify the record(s) they wish to inspect.
 The university official will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the university official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.